May 19, 2021

 The digital MEMS inclinometer system is used for measuring lateral movement in applications like:

-The Model EAN-26 digital inclinometer sensor system basically consists of:
+The Model EAN-26 digital inclinometer sensor system consists of:

 If you want to know how to use a digital inclinometer system, take a look at the installation procedure shared in the article listed below.

-The inclinometer probes use an accelerometer to measure the tilt angle from the true vertical line or horizontal plane with respect to the earth’s surface.
+The inclinometer probes use an accelerometer to measure the tilt angle from the true vertical line or horizontal plane concerning the earth’s surface.
 The accelerometer itself measures the change in acceleration due to gravity felt by it as it rotates about a horizontal axis.

 The accelerometer experiences maximum acceleration when its sensitive axis is truly vertical and minimum acceleration when its sensitive axis is truly horizontal.